 - Offers extensive platform coverage.

-7. BitDefender For Unices
+7. BitDefender For Unices (Not Free)

 BitDefender For Unices is a powerful and versatile anti-virus software suite for Linux and FreeBSD.
 It offers protection and on-demand scanning on both Unix-based and Windows-based disk partitions by scanning for viruses and malware.